Note: This blog has been updated on 3/20/2020 to reflect the most recent changes made by the SECURE Act.

-It’s an important time of year to understand upcoming actions you need to take with your IRA accounts.
+It’s important to understand how the recent law changes affect your IRA.
 One of the more relevant topics IRA owners should be aware of is a Required Minimum Distribution (RMD).
 Below are some of the most common questions that Mainstar receives.

-Individuals who save in a tax-qualified retirement account are required to begin withdrawing a minimum amount each year from their retirement accounts when they reach age 70½.
-These plans hold primarily pre-tax contributions with tax-deferred investment earnings, so the required minimum distribution (RMD) rules ensure these tax-sheltered savings ultimately become taxable.
+Individuals who save in a tax-qualified retirement account are required to begin withdrawing a minimum amount each year from their retirement accounts when they reach age 72.* These plans hold primarily pre-tax contributions with tax-deferred investment earnings, so the Required Minimum Distribution (RMD) rules ensure these tax-sheltered savings ultimately become taxable.
 These rules apply to employer sponsored plans, like 401(k) and 403(b) plans, traditional IRAs (including those holding SEP plan contributions), and SIMPLE IRAs.
 Roth IRAs are not subject to the RMD rules while the IRA owner is alive, but Roth IRA beneficiaries are required to take distributions after the IRA owner’s death.

 RMDs must be calculated following the rules in the tax laws.
 The annual RMD calculation will determine the minimum amount that must be distributed for the year, but you may always take more.